Billionaire David Koch, conservative donor, dies at age 79

 “It will be yours to do with what you will,” the father wrote in a 1936 letter to his two oldest sons.
 “It may be either a blessing or a curse.”

-David Koch and his wife, Julia, have three children.
+David Koch and his wife, Julia Flesher, have three children.

 This story has been corrected to show the net worth is $50.5 billion, not $31 billion.